 GIS is all about acquiring data, processing and making it available to the user.
 Spatial and non-spatial data analysis requires a robust platform.
 Since Data processing and storage is very time consuming and needs expertise, professional assistance is required while working with GIS.
-Handling Large volume of data, suitable software requirement and regular up-gradation of software involve significant planning.
+Handling Large volume of data, suitable software requirement and regular up-gradation of software involves significant planning.

 To overcome this complex process, SaaS (Software as a Service) is a suitable solution.
 SaaS delivers centrally hosted software through internet.
-One could easily access the application in a web browser without actually downloading and configuring the software.
+One could easily access the application in a web browser without actually downloading and configuring a software.
 It is sometimes referred to as “on-demand software”.
 It allows users to connect to and use cloud-based apps via internet.
-(For eg: the University of Southern California offers its students ‘ArcGIS Pro’ to conduct GIS exercises using common industry tools).
+(For eg: University of Southern California offers its students ‘ArcGIS Pro’ to conduct GIS exercises using common industry tools).